 - We should never joke about our users – this can easily lead to the wrong mindset.

 5. We are guilty – until proven innocent.

-Do not be defensive.
-Always apologise in advance.
+- Do not be defensive.
+Always apologize in advance.

 6. It's ALWAYS our fault.